 You may also want to read the Toxic Twelve website:

-Best to carefully read labels for specific information on a product’s ingredients.
+We recommend carefully reading labels for specific information on a product’s ingredients.
 Do not rely on claims such as “organic” or “natural.”
 A USDA-certified organic seal, even if the product lives up to the claim, means 95% or more organic ingredients.
 However, a claim of “made with organic ingredients” or “made with natural ingredients” only means the product contains some limited amount of organic ingredients, still leaving plenty of room for harmful ingredients.

 Regardless of the brand, some products are harmful.
 Here’s a short list of some ingredients to avoid: